August 27th, 2008

 They are always beautiful, the Belladonna women, if not in the classical sense, then in some unusual and overstated way.
 Like an electric light show in a darkened theater, a Belladonna woman charges the atmosphere around her, flashing her eccentric style and rare form to the amazement of a populace unwittingly numbed by everyday plainness.
 Visually stimulating, the Belladonna woman is also magnetic, capable of drawing an individual of interest or even a large crowd around them with barely any effort at all.

-Incapable of mediocrity in appearance or attitude, even on those rare occasions when they try to blend in, a Belladonna woman rarely escapes notice –- or the judgment of others.
-While most will find her colorful demeanor intriguing, some will feel a need to shut her down –- to gray wash her with some sort of damnation.
-They will decry the falseness of her palette, the way she pridefully carries her individuality, and they will reject her for her vanity.
+Incapable of mediocrity in appearance or attitude, even on those rare occasions when they try to blend in, a Belladonna woman rarely escapes notice – or the judgment of others.
+While most will find her colorful demeanor intriguing, some will feel a need to shut her down – to gray wash her with some sort of damnation.
+They will decry the falseness of her palette, the way she pridefully carries her individuality, and they will reject her for vanity or difference.

 In response, the Belladonna woman will brighten her colors, stand taller, and narrow her beautiful eyes.
 Unlike the male Narcissus, she will avoid the sword of judgment.
 She sees her own beauty not as a source of shame or folly, but of personal power, a feeling which she nurtures as a source of strength and confidence.
 Shunning didactic mythology, the Belladonna woman refuses to be the moral to anyone’s story, including her own.
 Morals are for the rugged, the religious, or the simple.
-Instead, the Belladonna woman will have her own set of scruples, which she may reorder from time to time according to her ethics at the moment, but they will always be strongly held and forcefully applied.
+Instead, the Belladonna woman will have her own set of refined juggernaut scruples, which she may reorder from time to time, but they will always be strongly held and forcefully applied.

 Yet, for all of her seeming strength and confidence, a Belladonna woman is easily hurt.
 Whether her vulnerability comes from a place of ego or heart is often debated, even by those who know her best.
 They wonder about the duality of her occasionally fragile spirit and her unbreakable pride.
 They may wonder for a lifetime, because the Belladonna woman always leaves mystery – and so many other things – in her wake.